pazindorb/dc20rpg/README.md

 [+] Temporary Hp and Temporary Max Hp
 [-] Additional info about different actions in game (help, attack, itp) [+] Hp and resources bars on tokens
-[-] Add box with save DC and standard Attack Mod to character sheet [-] Add Attacks (Copy of Weapons from inventory) to Technique tab
+[+] Add box with save DC and Attack Mod to character sheet [-] Add Attacks (Copy of Weapons from inventory) to Technique tab

 ## After Alfa